kbmoore02/NHL-Data-Analysis/_posts/2023-12-8-blog-unsupervised.md

 image: /assets/images/unsup_header.png
 ---

-# Introduction

-Now that we've determined that we can't predict music taste with much success, let's see what we *can* learn from this data.
-I'm going to apply some unsupervised learning models and see what information we can extract from this data.

 # Cluster Analysis

 I started by computing a few different metrics to see how many clusters I should look for.